hannahyu07/Toronto/README.md

-# Starter folder
+# No evidence of Homicide Patterns: A Comprehensive Analysis of Homicide Cases and Characteristics in Toronto (2004-2020)

-## Overview
+## Overview of Paper

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This paper analyzes the relationship between the number of homicide cases in Toronto across time and relating variables.

 ## File Structure

 The repo is structured as:

--   `input/data` contains the data sources used in analysis including the raw data.
+-   `inputs/data` contains data sources used in analysis including raw and cleaned data.

--   `outputs/data` contains the cleaned dataset that was constructed.
--   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `outputs/paper` contains the files used to generate the paper, including the Quarto document and bibliography file, as well as the PDF of the paper.

--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download, and clean data.

+**Statement on LLM usage: Aspects of the code were written with the help of the AI tool ChatGPT3.5.
+The entire chat history is available ininputs/llms/usage.txt.**